 Manage Inventory - the processes for adding Devices to the SMI, and maintaining Device related data in the SMI through its lifecycle.

-Commercial Product Assurance (CPA) / Certified Product List (CPL) – the process for ensuring that the DCC only communicates with those Devices which meet the assurance requirements.
+Commercial Product Assurance (CPA) / Central Products List (CPL) – the process for ensuring that the DCC only communicates with those Devices which meet the relevant requirements.
+In the case of SMETS2+ Devices, this includes required Assurance Certificates and is known as the Certified Products List, whilst SMETS1 Devices do not require Assurance Certificates.
+The CPL includes SMETS1 and SMETS2+ Device Models and the CPL in this context is known as the Central Products List.

 Manage Inventory